Edit22/Edit22/README.md

 And I never want to retire

  :compass: I'm based in England <br>
- :nerd_face: Currently, I'm learning JavaScript, TypeScript and React <br>
+ :nerd_face: Currently learning JavaScript, TypeScript and React <br>
  🔭 Looking to land a permanent job as a Frontend developer<br>
  :stew: See my portfolio at:  <br>